Inbound students Study Abroad and Exchange at the University of Melbourne

 If you are studying overseas as an independent Study Abroad student for credit or you are enrolled in a University of Melbourne overseas subject, you will be eligible to be covered by this University of Melbourne insurance.

 The university period of your travel is based on the actual required attendance period at the host institution, that is, study time from the first day of orientation to the final day of assessment.
 It does not include any mid-semester breaks or long public holiday weekends (ordinary weekends are included).
 If you haven't already been sent a copy, search your host institution website by titles such as "academic calendar" or "principal dates" for the semester dates to help you identify the actual period of your proposed "university travel".
 Students participating in a University of Melbourne overseas subject must show the period that they are actually required to attend overseas.

 It is a good idea to take a copy of the principal dates from the host institution or subject co-ordinator at the University of Melbourne when submitting your insurance registration form to the Insurance Office.

 Note that coverage of personal or non-university travel during your time overseas must not be greater than thirty-one days or your period of university travel, which ever is less.
 Any travel outside the coverage period is non-university travel and must be covered by other suitable insurance.
-This can be with the University's insurer, ACE Leisure Travel Insurance, or with any supplier that suits your needs.
+This can be with the University's insurer or with any supplier that suits your needs.

 How to participate